teberhardt/cards-over-lan/protocol.md

-# LAN Against Humanity Protocol
+# Game Protocol

 ## Overview

-LAN Against Humanity clients use the WebSocket protocol to communicate with the server.
+Clients use the WebSocket protocol to communicate with the server.

-The server listens for client connections on `./lah:3000` by default.
+The server listens for client connections on `./game:3000` by default.

 Clients are provided certain query string options:

 * `name`: Sets your name to the specified string upon successful connection.

-There is no explicit concept of 'responses' in LAH's protocol.
+There is no explicit concept of 'responses' in the protocol.
 While the server may send a message in response to a particular client message, it is not required to explicitly state that it is a response.

 Messages are encoded as UTF-8 JSON objects.
 Each object must contain at least a `msg` property, which is a string describing what kind of message is being sent.